berehovskyi/apex-stream/README.md

 - ### Reduction

-A `reduce` operation performs a stream reduction, using the provided `identity` value and an associative `accumulation` function, and returns the reduced value.
+A `fold` operation performs a stream reduction, using the provided `identity` value and an associative `accumulation` function, and returns the reduced value.

-`reduce` is equivalent to:
+`fold` is equivalent to:

 ```apex
 T result = identity;